Bare at Union Theatre

 With energy and heart, this rendition of Bare will restore your faith.

 Bare is on at the Union Theatre until 25th May 2013.
-For further information or to book, visit here.
+For further information or to book visit the theatre’s website here.